Skip to main content

 Thematic elements

-• Campaign-driven playthrough with scenario-specific rules and events
+• Campaign-driven with encounters, upgrades, and town/settlement progression

 Comparison games